DeMarcus Walker: Professional career

 Walker received an invitation to the NFL Combine, but chose to only perform the bench and produced 18 reps.
 He participated at Florida State's Pro Day and completed all the combine drills.
 Walker said he didn't perform them at the combine because he wanted to have more time to get into better shape.
 He was projected to be a second or third round pick by the majority of draft experts and analysts.
 Walker was ranked the 10th best defensive end by NFLDraftScout.com, the 15th best defensive end by Sports Illustrated, and ranked the 11th best defensive end in the draft by ESPN.

 Denver Broncos

-The Denver Broncos selected Walker in the second round (51st overall) of the 2017 NFL Draft.
+The Denver Broncos selected Walker in the second round (51st overall) of the 2017 NFL draft.
 On May 15, 2017, the Broncos signed Walker to a four-year, $5.07 million contract with $2.52 million guaranteed and a signing bonus of $1.83 million.

 On September 23, 2020, Walker was placed on injured reserve with a calf injury.
 He was activated on October 24.

 Houston Texans

 Walker signed with the Houston Texans on April 16, 2021.
-He was placed on injured reserve on December 4, 2021.
-He was activated on December 25.
+He was placed on injured reserve on December 4.
+Walker was activated on December 25.

 Tennessee Titans

 On May 16, 2022, Walker signed with the Tennessee Titans.
+In 2022, Walker played 17 games while starting in 6 of them record 32 tackles, 10 tackles for a loss, and 7 sacks.

 Chicago Bears

 On March 15, 2023, Walker signed a three-year, $21 million contract with the Chicago Bears.
+In two seasons with the Bears, Walker started 29 games and had 7 sacks.
+On February 21, 2025, Walker was released by the Bears.

+Washington Commanders

+The Washington Commanders signed Walker to their practice squad on November 11, 2025.